-Doane Hall A, Ground Floor Rear, 1300 Eagle Road, St. Davids, PA 19087 610-341-5955 (daytime) | 610-710-9583 (weekdays 4:00 pm - 8:00 pm) |
+Doane Hall A, Ground Floor Rear, 1300 Eagle Road, St. Davids, PA 19087 610-341-5955 (daytime) | 610-710-9583 (weekdays 4:00 pm - 8:00 pm) | Email: healthcenter@eastern.edu

-Email: healthcenter@eastern.edu

 Student health and wellness is available during business hours Monday through Friday (during the academic year) to assist students as a confidential resource.
 The student health and wellness confidential staff includes: counselor, nurse, and physicians.
-An after-hours on-call system provides students with access to a registered nurse for confidential consultation and referral.

-In case of emergency: contact public safety at 610-341-1737 or dial 911

-CCAS offers a wide range of free and confidential services in a safe space to help students who have experienced violence or trauma of any kind.
+In case of emergency: contact public safety at 610-341-1737 or dial 911 CAPS offers a wide range of free and confidential services in a safe space to help students who have experienced violence or trauma of any kind.
 Initial consultation, individual and group counseling, crisis intervention, and support are available.
 In the event of an acute psychological crisis, consultation is available on a walk-in basis during open hours, or by proceeding to Resident Directors and/or Public Safety after hours.